tremor-rs/tremor-www/docs/language/expressions.md

 - `$`: Referring to the event metadata.
 Values inside the event metadata can only be accessed via a top-level name like: `$udp.port`.
 Its contents are usually either `null` or a record.
 - `state`: Referring to the script's state, which will persist across the lifetime of a pipeline, but not across tremor reboots.
 So it can be used as state kept across different events.
 Default value is `null`.
 - `args`: Referring to a record of arguments passed into the [script definition](./pipelines#embedded-script-definitions) or [create script](#embedded-script-definitions).
 - `window`: Referring to the name of the [window](./pipelines#tumbling-windows) this event is emitted from.
-This is `null` if the event is not handled inside a tremor-query [select](./pipelines#select-queries) statement with a [window](./pipelines#tumbling-windows).
+This is `null` if the event is not handled inside a [select](./pipelines#select-queries) statement with a [window](./pipelines#tumbling-windows).
-- `group`: Referring to the current group if the event is handled inside a tremor-query [select](./pipelines#select-queries) statement with a `group by` clause.
+- `group`: Referring to the current group if the event is handled inside a [select](./pipelines#select-queries) statement with a `group by` clause.
 It will be `null` outside of a `group by` select, if used inside, it will be an array where the first element is the value of the current group, and the second element is the stringified _name_ of the group, derived from the group value.

 ### Example